abhie7/event-management-system-net-core/README.md

-# event-management-system-.net
+# Event Management System in .Net Core MVC
-This is an Event Management System built in Asp .Net Core 8.0
+This is an Event Management System built in Asp .Net Core 8.0 and PostgreSQL
+---
 ## Steps.

 1. Install the required NuGet packages which include EF Core, EF Core Identity, Microsoft.EntityFrameworkCore.Tools and Identity Model.